Northern Lights & Arctic nights | Rovaniemi's best nighttime experiences

 Pro-tip: If accessibility is a concern, choose accommodations with large windows or glass-roof cabins; you’ll have a good chance of spotting the aurora without leaving your room.

-Local tips & guidelines
+Visitor tips & guidelines

 • Northern Lights are most active between 9pm and 1am, and the Aurora Alert Realtime app gives live updates specific to Rovaniemi.